 Within the overarching architecture of Erasmus+, higher education assumes a central role.
 In the period 2021-2027, a minimum of 34.6% of the total budget of the Erasmus+ programme is reserved for higher education.
 Erasmus+ not only supports the mobility of students and staff in higher education, but also funds Erasmus Mundus Joint Master Degrees and Erasmus+ Master Loans.

-2018 saw the launch of the ‘European Universities’ initiative, under which, with the support of the Erasmus+ programme, the creation of networks of higher education institutions in different Member States is promoted with a view to developing common strategies, enabling students to study in several EU countries and awarding European degrees.
-Following the first calls for projects, 41 European universities were selected, involving 279 higher education institutions from all Member States as well as four non-EU countries participating in the Erasmus+ programme.
+The year 2018 saw the launch of the ‘European Universities’ initiative, with the support of the Erasmus+ programme.
+The initiative supports the creation of networks of higher education institutions in different Member States with a view to developing common strategies, enabling students to study in several EU countries and awarding European degrees.
+Following the 2023 Erasmus+ call, a total of 50 European Universities alliances have been selected, with 430 higher education institutions from all Member States and eight non-EU countries participating in the Erasmus+ programme.
+The initiative is on track to reach its goal of expanding to 60 European Universities alliances involving more than 500 higher education institutions by mid-2024.

 B. Marie Skłodowska-Curie Actions

-Marie Skłodowska-Curie Actions (MSCA) support the mobility and training of researchers.
+The Marie Skłodowska-Curie Actions (MSCA) support the mobility and training of researchers.
 They are part of the EU’s Horizon Europe (2021-2027) Framework Programme for Research and Innovation and are structured around five sub-actions.
-In the area of higher education, Marie Skłodowska-Curie Actions have become the main EU programme for doctoral training.
+In the area of higher education, the Marie Skłodowska-Curie Actions have become the main EU programme for doctoral training.
 They fund joint doctoral training (‘Doctoral Networks’ sub-action) and promote transnational, intersectoral and interdisciplinary mobility through postdoctoral fellowships (‘Postdoctoral Fellowships’ sub-action) as well as co-funding other regional, national and international programmes (‘Cofund’ sub-action).
 They also facilitate the secondment abroad of researchers and of administrative and technical staff involved in research and innovation (‘Staff Exchanges’ sub-action).
-Lastly, Marie Skłodowska-Curie Actions support the European Researchers’ Night series of public events taking place across Europe in September every year to promote the work of researchers (as part of the ‘MSCA and Citizens’ sub-action).
+Lastly, the Marie Skłodowska-Curie Actions support the European Researchers’ Night series of public events taking place across Europe in September every year to promote the work of researchers (as part of the ‘MSCA and Citizens’ sub-action).
 The programme seeks to remove real and perceived barriers between academia and other sectors, in particular businesses.
-Compared to the previous generation of the programme, Horizon Europe focuses on simplifying and improving success rates, and allocates a budget of around EUR 6.6 billion to MSCA.
+The Horizon Europe programme allocates a budget of around EUR 6.6 billion to MSCA.

 Role of the European Parliament